 A good choice for dune areas, Abronia latifolia (Yellow Sand Verbena) is a trailing perennial forming a succulent mat of fleshy, oval to rounded leaves.
 In late spring to late summer, showy snowballs packed with small, fragrant, bright golden flowers rise on sturdy stems in the leaf axils of the trailing stems.
 If given the proper conditions, it will flower most of the year.

 Acer circinatum (Vine Maple) is most commonly grown as a spreading bushy large shrub, but it will occasionally form a small to medium-sized tree.
 Low-branched, multi-stemmed in habit, it usually develops multi-trunks with bright, reddish-green bark.
-Beautifully colored in most seasons, its broad foliage canopy, elegantly displayed in tiered pattern, emerges bright green in spring and warms up to attractive shades of orange and red in the fall.
+Upright in sunny locations, it takes a delicate horizontal habit in the shade.